Climate and Health

 Climate affects health across San Bernardino County—especially through extreme heat, air quality, flooding, wildfires, and vector-borne diseases.
 The resources below can help cities and organizations strengthen community resilience.

-Upcoming external webinars, trainings, and events related to climate and health will be posted here soon.
+Upcoming external webinars, trainings, and events related to climate and health will be posted here periodically.